ajaygupta1988/final_project/readme.md

 2. .github: GitHub-specific files for workflows and actions.
 3. docker-compose.yml: Docker Compose file for setting up and running local MongoDB.
 4. prometheus.yml: Configuration file for Prometheus, likely used for monitoring and metrics.

+## CI/CD
+All apps are deployed on their respective cloud service using CI/CD pipeline.
+ - Backend deployments are handled using github actions. .github folder has all the files.
+ - Frontend is deployed on AWS amplify which connects to github repo directly.
+Look form amplify yml file in frontend directory.

+ ## Metrics with Promethues
+ I have also implemented basic level of metrics with prometheus.
+Grafana will do in future.

+ ## Messaging Queue
+ Also want to reiterate that messaging queue is implemented using AWS SQS service.
+You can test it by loading a ticker from a search bar when the data is loaded first time it will tell you the source.

+ check and uncheck the same ticker again you will see that data is now coming from mongo db.
+This happened because when you initally added a stock the date was fetched from the api but the analyzer also added the message to the queue to tell collecter to get the data for the user next time.